Vennela-Vasireddy/backend-challenge/task_management/challenge.md

 # Task Management

-This is a Django-based Task Management API that allows users to create, update, delete, and retrieve tasks and labels.
+A Django-based Task Management that allows users to create, update, delete, and retrieve tasks and labels.
 The API supports user-specific data access, ensuring that users only see their own tasks and labels.

 ### Installation